yangyang9608/D-BPP_Workflow/README.md

 The full datasets associated with the published *Panthera* and *Thuja* analyses are archived on [Dryad](https://doi.org/10.5061/dryad.47d7wm3sr).

-For users starting from genome assemblies and annotations, the optional [`upstream/`](upstream/) workflow can curate annotations and generate candidate gene-content backbones before the D-step.
+For users starting from genome assemblies and annotations, the optional [`upstream/`](upstream/) workflow can curate annotations and generate candidate gene-content species trees before the D-step.

 ## Inputs